Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

   ...
 }, ...]
 ```
 We need to create a script to run inference from the prompts for base and fine tuned models and then save the results in a csv file.
-Can implement a **run_model()** function to do this.
+Can implement a `run_model()` function to do this.
-It takes a series of prompts, each with a system message and user input, and sets up a `transformers` library pipeline for text-generation, configured for efficient inference.
+It takes a series of prompts, each with a system message and user input, and sets up a `transformers` library pipeline for text-generation, configured for inference.
 Then it iterates through the prompts, feeding them to the model and collecting the generated responses.
-The final output is a clean list of the model's text replies.
+The final output is a list of the model's text replies.

 ```python
 def run_model(prompts, model, tokenizer, limit=None):